SudarshanVK/network_configuration_analyser/README.md

 - Undefined Structure References
 - Unused Structures

 The following network graphs are generated that can be viewed in draw.io in a web browser.

 - OSPF Graph
 - BGP Graph
 - L3 Network Graph
 ```

 ## Requirements
-This script uses batfish as the analysis engine and required the batfish docker.
+This script uses batfish as the analysis engine and requires the batfish docker.
-Please follow the below steps to full the latest image of batfish docker and run it.
+Please follow the below steps to pull the latest batfish docker and run it.

 ```
 docker pull batfish/allinone